JiaweiLian/CBA/README.md

 # CBA (Contextual Background Attack)

-Note that we choose aircraft as the instersted target during experiments, so the proposed CBA is also called Attack Aircraft with Aircraft (A3)
+Note that we choose aircraft as the insterested target during experiments, so the proposed CBA is also called Attack Aircraft with Aircraft (A3)

 ## Introduction